fieldtrip/website/faq/how_can_i_monitor_a_subject_s_head_position_during_a_meg_session.md

 ### Elekta specific protocol

 Currently the option for online monitoring is only available for the CTF system.
-The Elekta real-time data stream can already be processed in FieldTrip, however, the relevant information in real time data stream is currently missing.
+The Neuromag/Elekta real-time data stream can already be processed in FieldTrip, however, the relevant information in real time data stream is currently missing.
 However, in principle it would look similar to CTF specific protocol

 1. 'Initialize the MEG system'.
 2. 'Start neuromag2ft for real-time head localization'.